Triaging and Red Flags

 - Non-specific LBP

-Fortunately – having screened out the pathological causes – the management of the remaining 99% (approx) is much the same (as per the review of clinical guidelines above).
+Fortunately – having screened out the pathological causes – the management of the remaining 99% (approx) is much the same (as my review of clinical guidelines).

 The Red Flag questions below also serve to commence the triage process.
-Any “yes” to the below would necessitate a doctor’s referral for further assessment.
+Any “yes” to the below is flagged by the AXB system and we recommend the client has an online clinical consultation for further assessment.

-NOTE that www.activexbacks.com website and app include screening for red flags “Should you see your doctor”.
-You may copy the questions in this course, or simply encourage clients to use the website/app – there is a charge 😉
+NOTE that https://www.backpainandsciatica.co.uk/chatbot/ includes screening for red flags “Should you see your doctor”.
+You may copy the questions in this course, or simply encourage clients to use the chatbot – there is no charge 😉

 Compared with during your waking day, is your pain worse when trying to sleep?